 Cod is something that hubby and I enjoy on the regular, from oven-baked cod to pan-fried cod to crispy fish burgers it’s always a favourite.

-Why We Love Pesto Cod
+Why We Love This Pesto Cod Recipe

-- It requires 5 minutes of prep time
+- It requires 5 minutes of prep time.

-- Not including optional garnish, it’s made with just 4 ingredients: cod, salt, pepper and pesto
+- Not including optional garnish, it’s made with just 4 ingredients: cod, salt, pepper and pesto.

 - Of course, it tastes delicious!